teaganrm/teaganrm.github.io/README.md

 # Personal Website
+ ~THIS WEBSITE IS A WORK IN PROGRESS~
- Website that showcases all my programming projects
+ This website is being built to showcase all my programming projects